ShinyGreenRobot/CPP-Primer-Plus-Sixth-Edition/source/chapter_02/chapter_review/chapter_01_review.md

 #include <iostream>
 ```

-This preprocessor directive will include the header file called iostream into the source file.
+This preprocessor directive will include the contents of the header file called iostream into the source file.